Spring 2021 Housing Frequently Asked Questions

-No. NEC’s residence halls will not be open during the fall semester.
-However, when conversations regarding the spring return begins, we will reconnect with residents with approved accommodations and work to make sure they are still upheld when housing reopens.
+No. NEC’s residence halls will not be open during the Spring semester.
+However, when conversations regarding 2021-2022 housing begins, we will reconnect with residents with approved accommodations and work to make sure they are still upheld when housing reopens.

-Students who are currently on the Housing Waitlist will remain on the waitlist until conversations regarding Spring 2021 opening begin.
-Additional updates will be made throughout the Fall semester.
+Students who are currently on the Housing Waitlist will remain on the waitlist until conversations regarding 2021-2022 housing updates begin.
+Additional updates will be made within the upcoming months.

 Please contact the Olympia Moving Company directly by speaking with Ioana Nutescu via phone at 800-222-4744 or 617-231-1246, and via email at firstname.lastname@example.org.